zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

 # C:\Users\Asus\AppData\Roaming\GIMP\2.10\plug-ins Place python script here.
   ##First open notepad -> paste python code -> save as codename.py because you can see notepad in bottom right has "UTF 8" . save that note pad to above path. later you are free to update this same py file with vs code.

+# *Very Important* Rule: ONLY USE PNG FILES TO WORK WITH AND NOT JPEG.
+ALSO, ADD A BLUR TO IMAGE TO GET CANNY LIKE UPSCALE OR INPAINT

 whats working:
 1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it or else *upscale to canvas width*..